 To build a house with a 1300-square-foot ballroom plus a billiard room on the third floor, you had to spend a serious chunk of change.
 It’s estimated that the mansion, designed by Charles W. Maass and his brother, Frederick A. Maass, cost $50,000 in 1906, and $35,000 worth of furnishings were added in 1908 — at a time when copper miners were making 25 cents an hour.

 Now overnight guests get to lounge in the library, gape at the silver leaf ceiling in the music parlor (at right) and have breakfast in the dining room.
 The main dish changes daily (during my stay: lemon cream pancakes with blueberry sauce).

-It’s easy to make a reservation on the inn’s website or through one of the hotel booking sites.
+It’s easy to make a reservation on the inn’s website.

 Laurium is named for Lavrion, Attica, Greece, a mining town since prehistoric times best known for its silver, but copper and lead also were produced.

 (Photos by Susan McKee, who visited the Keweenaw Peninsula as a guest of the U.P.
 Travel & Recreation Association)